 After winning a national contest online through digitalrodeo.com and eventful.com in the fall of 2012 for their “Next Country Star”, Emma was able to again record in Nashville; this time with the incredibly talented recording artist and producer, Bryan White.
 These songs were never released but the experience further helped her to dial in her artistic direction with Mr. White's guidance and encouragement.

-Emma just completed her fourth and final year at Belmont University in Nashville, studying commercial voice and songwriting while also working toward her now full-time career as a recording artist.
+In May of 2017, Emma completed her fourth and final year at Belmont University in Nashville, studying commercial voice and songwriting while also working toward her now full-time career as a recording artist.
 Her musical interests and the genre she aims to make music in has changed quite a lot since she first began her musical adventure through college.
 Emma would like to express, “I’m so thankful for this time of growth, as it has helped me to further step into who I truly am as a creator of music."
 She released four new singles, all in the pop genre, throughout the month of October in 2017 ("Evaporate", "Miles", "Running With The Dogs", "Night Drive").
 These songs have all been made available for purchase and streaming online (Spotify, Apple Music, etc.).
 Each track was produced by Kip Allen and Sam Rodberg, then mastered by Mitch Furr - all in Nashville, TN.